meredith705/wdl_workflows/README.md

-# wdl_workflows
+# Shasta Evaluation WDL Workflows

 WDL workflows that automates runing GFAse, yak, dipcall, and whatshap on a shasta assembly small bubble gfa.

+# WDL Dependancies
 Install cromwell tools to run wdl worflows locally:
 ```
 cd bin
 wget https://github.com/broadinstitute/cromwell/releases/download/71/cromwell-71.jar
 wget https://github.com/broadinstitute/cromwell/releases/download/71/womtool-71.jar
 ```
+TODO: add jdk install information

+# Installation
 Clone this git repo to obtain the wdl workflows:
 ```
 git clone https://github.com/meredith705/wdl_workflows.git
 ```

+# WDL Input Files
 Download the yak parental count files, phased GIAB hg002 v hg38 truthset vcf, hg38 assembly, and wdl inputs.json.
 These are downloaded outside of the WDL because they are used over and over for each WDL execution.
-The inputs.json can be chaned as needed it is set up so that the input data is a subdirectory of the working directory where the wdl will be executed.
+The files and paths in inputs.json can be updated as needed.
+The inputs.json file assumes the input data is a subdirectory of the shasta_eval working directory where the wdl will be executed.
 ```
 cd shasta_eval
 mkdir input_data